Audit and Finance Committee Charter

 The Committee shall consist of at least three directors, the exact number to be determined from time to time by the Board.

-The members of the Committee shall be appointed by a majority vote of the Board from among its members based on the recommendations of the Board’s Governance and Nominating Committee and shall serve until such member’s successor is duly appointed and qualified or until such member’s resignation or removal by a majority vote of the Board.
+The members of the Committee shall be appointed by the Board from among its members based on the recommendations of the Governance and Nominating Committee and shall serve until their successors are duly appointed and qualified or until their resignation or removal by the Board.

-No member of the Committee may serve simultaneously on the audit committees of more than two other public companies, unless the Board determines that such simultaneous service would not impair such director’s ability to effectively serve on the Committee and such determination is disclosed in the Company’s annual proxy statement.
+No member of the Committee may serve simultaneously on the audit committees of more than two public companies in addition to the Company unless the Board determines that such simultaneous service would not impair such director’s ability to effectively serve on the Committee and such determination is disclosed in the Company’s annual proxy statement.

 Authority and Responsibilities

-Oversight relating to the Independent Auditors and the Internal Auditors
+Oversight relating to the Independent Auditors and Internal Audit

-- The Committee shall have sole authority and be directly responsible for the appointment, retention, compensation, oversight, evaluation and termination (subject in each case, if applicable, to shareholder ratification) of the work of the Company’s independent auditors for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company.
+- The Committee shall have sole authority and be directly responsible for the appointment (with subsequent submission to the Company’s stockholders for ratification), retention, compensation, oversight, evaluation and termination of the work of the Company’s independent auditors for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company.
 The Company’s independent auditors shall report directly to the Committee.

-- The Committee shall discuss with the independent auditors the scope of the annual audit and key risk areas, and shall approve significant modifications to the annual audit plan.
+- The Committee will meet with Company’s management, the independent auditor and Internal Audit in connection with each annual audit to discuss the scope of the annual audit, the procedures to be followed, the staffing of the audit, key risk areas and shall approve any significant modifications to the annual audit plan.

-- receive and review, at least annually, a written report from the independent auditors describing: (i) the independent auditors’ internal quality-control procedures; (ii) any material issues raised by the most recent internal quality-control review, or peer review, of the independent auditors, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, with respect to one or more independent audits carried out by the independent auditors, and any steps taken to deal with any such issues; and (iii) (to assess the independent auditors’ independence) all relationships between the independent auditors and the Company, including the matters set forth in Public Company Accounting Oversight Board (“PCAOB”) rules or other applicable laws, regulations or standards established and amended from time to time;
+- receive and review a written report from the independent auditors describing: (i) the independent auditors’ internal quality-control procedures; (ii) any material issues raised by the most recent internal quality-control review, or peer review, of the independent auditors, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, with respect to one or more independent audits carried out by the independent auditors, and any steps taken to deal with any such issues; and (iii) (to assess the independent auditors’ independence) all relationships between the independent auditors and the Company, including any pre-approved non-audit services, and the matters set forth in Public Company Accounting Oversight Board (“PCAOB”) rules or other applicable laws, regulations or standards established and amended from time to time;

 - review and discuss with the independent auditors any relationships or services that may impact the objectivity and independence of the independent auditors;

-- after reviewing the foregoing report and the independent auditors’ work throughout the year, evaluate the independent auditors’ qualifications, performance and independence, including a review and evaluation of the lead partner(s) of the independent auditors, taking into account the opinions of management and the Company’s internal auditors;
+- after reviewing the foregoing report and the independent auditors’ work throughout the year, evaluate the independent auditors’ qualifications, performance and independence, including a review and evaluation of the lead partner(s) of the independent auditors, taking into account the opinions of management and Internal Audit;

-- assure the regular rotation of the lead audit partner and consider whether there should be regular rotation of the audit firm itself in order to assure the continuing independence of the independent auditors; and
+- assure the regular rotation of the lead audit partner as required by law and consider whether there should be regular rotation of the audit firm itself in order to assure the continuing independence of the independent auditors; and

-- present its conclusions with respect to the independent auditors to the full Board.
+- present its conclusions with respect to the independent auditors to the Board.

 Oversight of the Financial Statements, Audit and Disclosure